axiotl/aqua-tools/README.md

 - Access to all tools
 - Faster outputs for large `query_bedpe` calls

-The free tier of Tinker is capped at 40 total hours of machine use time, following which users can request access to Tinker Pro which additionally comes with:
+The free tier of Tinker is capped at 40 total hours of machine use time, following which users can request access to Tinker Private which additionally comes with:
 - **Collaborative Features**: Share files and analyses with team members
 - **Scalable Computing**: Handle large datasets efficiently
 - **Unlimited access**: No time cap for Tinker use time